home I index I latest I glossary I introductions I e-mail I about this site

 Cavell worked in hospitals in Kent, London and Manchester before setting off back to Brussels in 1906.
 She ran a training school for nurses there, but often returned to Norfolk, and it was while at home in Swardeston that she heard of the German invasion of Belgium in 1914.
 She made her fateful decision to return to the country, and she would never see England again.

-From the stories abot Cavell it is easy to imagine some dynamic, flighty young girl putting the world to rights, but of course Cavell was forty-eight years old when she headed back across the German Ocean.
+From the stories about Cavell it is easy to imagine some dynamic, flighty young girl putting the world to rights, but of course Cavell was forty-eight years old when she headed back across the German Ocean.
 From then on, the story is well known.
 Her training school nursed soldiers of both sides, but she also saw it as her humanitarian duty to help hunted British soldiers escape back to England.
 Inevitably she was caught, and she was shot by the Germans at first light on the morning of October the 12th, 1915, a few weeks before her fiftieth birthday.
 Her last words would have been familiar to any English person in the first half of the 20th century: Standing as I do in view of God and eternity, I realise that Patriotism is not enough.
 I must have no hatred or bitterness towards anyone.

 Edith Louisa Cavell Edith Louisa Cavell Edith Cavell